-Step 5.
-Submit the application form
+Step 3.
+Submit your application form

 After you apply

-After you submit your application form, it will be reviewed.
+All applications will be reviewed.
 Incomplete applications will be returned to applicants.

 Previous grant recipients

-To contact the Francopohone Secretariat:
+To connect with the Francophone Secretariat:

 Hours: 8:15 am to 4:30 pm (open Monday to Friday, closed statutory holidays)

-Tel: 780-415-3348 (Edmonton and area)
+Phone: 780-415-3348 (Edmonton and area)

 Toll free: dial 310-0000 before the number